-- a.
-Secondary program(s) meets MDE program approval requirements and incorporate courses that lead to postsecondary credits/credentials. [minimum requirement] Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence - b.
-Postsecondary academic program meets Minnesota State board policy and HLC requirements. [minimum requirement]
+a.
+Secondary program(s) meets MDE program approval requirements and incorporate courses that lead to postsecondary credits/credentials. [minimum requirement]

+1010 cecilitis Storectations

+Meets Expectations

+eds Ett

+Linnie Cor.
+No. Exidence
-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence c.
-The program of study includes a sequence of courses with broad foundational knowledge and skills and progresses in specificity to build students' depth of knowledge and skills, with multiple entry and exit points.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence d.
-Content and standards within the program of study are non-duplicative and vertically aligned to prepare students to transition seamlessly to the next level of education or work.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence e.
-Program learners earn industry-recognized credentials, or a combination of credentials, that increase their employability in that industry.
+- b.
+Postsecondary academic program meets Minnesota State board policy and HLC requirements. [minimum requirement] - c.
+The program of study includes a sequence of courses with broad foundational knowledge and skills and progresses in specificity to build students' depth of knowledge and skills, with multiple entry and exit points. - d.
+Content and standards within the program of study are non-duplicative and vertically aligned to prepare students to transition seamlessly to the next level of education or work. - e.
+Program learners earn industry-recognized credentials, or a combination of credentials, that increase their employability in that industry. - f.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence f.
 Students in the program of study have opportunities to earn credit that articulates to the next level of education, such as dual enrollment programs or stackable credentials.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence a.
+Career-Connected Learning: This element addresses strategies that help students gain career knowledge and engage in education, career planning, and decision-making, including career inventories, curricula that helps students learn about careers, information about educational opportunities and workforce trends, and job search information and placement services. roachina chaire inited of categories Notide nce a.
 Career development is coordinated between CTE and career counseling staff to promote and support the career and college readiness decision-making and planning of all students, including prior to entering the program of study.

-Career-Connected Learning: This element addresses strategies that help students gain career knowledge and engage in education, career planning, and decision-making, including career inventories, curricula that helps students learn about careers, information about educational opportunities and workforce trends, and job search information and placement services.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence b.
+0 \bigcirc 0 \bigcirc b.
 Each secondary CTE student in the program of study has a personalized learning plan (PLP) that reflects exploration of the student's interests, preferences, and abilities; extended learning opportunities; and informs course selection, planning for further education and a career.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence c.
+0 0 0 0 c.
 Curriculum provides accurate and timely information on regional occupational trends and outlooks; high-skill, high-wage, or in-demand career opportunities; and the educational pathways that lead to current and projected career opportunities.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence d.
+0 0 0 \bigcirc d.
 Students in the program of study have access to job search information and placement services as they near completion of the program of study.

-Choose one: Exceeds Expectations \ Meets Expectations \ Approaching Expectations \ Limited or No Evidence a.
-Facilities, equipment, technology, and materials used in the program of study reflect current workplace, industry, and/or occupational standards and practices for installation, use, maintenance, and safety. [minimum requirement]
+0 \bigcirc 0 \bigcirc

+^{1) ited} of No Evidence

+\bigcirc \bigcirc

+\bigcirc \bigcirc

+\bigcirc \bigcirc \bigcirc

+\bigcirc \bigcirc \bigcirc

+Consortia Program of Study Self-Evaluation ELEMENT 5

-Facilities, Equipment, Technology, and Materials: This element addresses the alignment, appropriateness, and safety of the physical/material components of the program of study, including laboratories, classrooms, computers, industry-specific equipment, and tools and supplies that support learning.
+Areets Expectations Facilities, Equipment, Technology, and Materials: This element addresses the alignment, ecs Expectations ing Expectations appropriateness, and safety of the physical/material components of the program of study, including laboratories, classrooms, computers, industry-specific equipment, and tools and supplies that support learning.